rorycreedon/equities_pair_trading_tool/README.md

 You can click through the table to see more pairs, and sort the table by clicking on the column headers.

-Click on on the circles next to the pair to show prices and backtest results for the pair.
+Click on the circles next to the pair to show prices and backtest results for the pair.

 After clicking on a pair, you should see a graph similar to the below.